Last Updated on September 6, 2023 by Tim Wells

-Unfortunately, Sky Go users have been experiencing this for several years, and there is no solve.
+Unfortunately, Sky Go users have been experiencing this for several years, and there is no solution.

 Sky TV themselves haven’t told us exactly what the error means, only that the app is not supported on the Fire TV.
 In the forums on XDA Developer, some users have gone into a lot of detail, explaining their attempts to get the app working.

-This included “modifying the build properties to publish itself as a mobile phone, virtually hiding the HDMI adapter etc.” Their opinion is that the Sky Go app’s DRM (Digital Rights Management) checks the device’s ROM to see if it’s approved.
+This included “modifying the build properties to publish itself as a mobile phone, virtually hiding the HDMI adapter, etc.” They believe the Sky Go app’s DRM (Digital Rights Management) checks the device’s ROM to see if it’s approved.

-Unfortunately, there’s no way to fool the app into thinking the FireStick is something else.
+Unfortunately, there’s no way to fool the app into thinking that the FireStick is something else.

 How to Install The Sky Go Addon for Kodi

-Unlike many addons, the Sky Go addon works in both Kodi 18 Leia and Kodi 19 Matrix.
-The installation is identical, b ut in this tutorial, I’m going to show you how to install it on a clean installation of Kodi 19 Matrix.
+Unlike many addons, the Sky Go addon works in Kodi 18 Leia, Kodi 19, and Kodi 20 Nexus.
+The installation is identical, but in this tutorial, I will show you how to install it on a clean installation of Kodi 19 Matrix.

-It doesn’t matter if you have other addons installed on your Kodi setup.
+It doesn’t matter if other addons are installed on your Kodi setup.
 However, I prefer using a fresh installation of Kodi for my walkthroughs because it makes it easier to follow along.

-This means I haven’t installed any other addons on this device, or even set up my media library.
+I haven’t installed any other addons on this device or even set up my media library.
 Even if Sky Go is the only thing you want to install on your Kodi box, this will get you up and running in only a few minutes.

 Step 1: Enable Addons from Unknown Sources

 When you first install Kodi on your device, the only repository they give you is the official Kodi repository.
-In it you’ll find hundreds of different addons that let you change the look & feel, add new video sources and backgrounds, as well as some really useful utilities.
+In it, you’ll find hundreds of different addons that let you change the look & feel, add new video sources and backgrounds, and some useful utilities.

-Unfortunately, though, it doesn’t have many of the most popular addons.
+Unfortunately, it doesn’t have many of the most popular addons.

-In order to to install anything that’s not in the official Kodi repository, you need to enable addons from unknown sources.
+You need to enable addons from unknown sources to install anything that’s not in the official Kodi repository.

 Then, on the Settings/System menu, scroll down to the Add-ons section.

-As soon as you click on the Unknown Sources toggle switch, a menu box will appear.
+A menu box will appear as soon as you click on the Unknown Sources toggle switch.